52North/WeatherRoutingTool/README.md

 - install the WRT: `/path/to/WRT/setup.py install`
 - install mariPower:
   - request access to the respective git repository and clone it
-  - open setup.py in maripower directory
-  - delete the requirement pickle
-  - fix smt to version 1.3.0 (`smt==1.3.9`)
   - install maripower: `pip install -e maripower`

 ## Configuration